 - Brussel sprouts – Maximus does well at St Mary’s.

-- Parsnip seeds at the end of the month if warmer and if the soil is dry – Tender and True and Hollow Crown both tried and tested varieties.
+- Parsnip seeds at the end of the month if warmer and if the soil is dry – I grow White Gem, but Tender and True and Hollow Crown are both tried and tested varieties.

-- Summer cabbage – Candissa are small but sweet, Brunswick for very big cabbages.
+- Summer cabbage – Candissa are small but sweet, and fit perfectly under a tunnel net, Brunswick for very big cabbages.

 - Spinach – Perpetual is easy to grow and comes again once cut.

-- Sow early carrot seeds under cloches (Pre-warm the ground by putting cloches over the ground for a week or two before planting, but remember those march winds and anchor them well) – try yellow and purple carrots.
+- Sow early carrot seeds under cloches (Pre-warm the ground by putting cloches over the ground for a week or two before planting, but remember those march winds and anchor them well) – Try any Nantes types for an early crop, Autumn Giant for autumn, and for over wintering try Eskimo.

 - Kohl Rabi

-- Onions – red, yellow and white types sold in the shop.
+- Onions – sets sold in the shop.

 - Plant new asparagus in prepared beds or top dress established beds with farmyard manure